bird-chinese-community/BIRD-tm-language-grammar/README.md

 This repository hosts syntax files (`tmLanguage`) for BIRD2, designed to enhance developer productivity through syntax highlighting in configuration files.

+Unlike the straightforward paradigms of INI or Nginx configurations, BIRD employs a distinctly intricate configuration model with unique implementation challenges.

 > **BIRD** (BIRD Internet Routing Daemon)
 > Open-source routing daemon for managing routing tables on network infrastructure.